animate1978/MB-Lab/docs/creation_tools.rst

 Creation Tools
 ==============

-After the initialization, a human model with basic proportions is placed in the center of the Blender scene and MB-Lab panel will show a series of tools to modify it.
+After the character creation, a human model with basic proportions is placed in the center of the Blender scene and MB-Lab panel will show a series of tools to modify it.

 There are six ways to manipulate the character: